ansible-collections/netapp/ansible_collections/netapp/cloudmanager/README.md

 ### Bug fixes
   - na_cloudmanager_cifs_server: Fix incorrect API call when is_workgroup is true
   - na_cloudmanager_connector_azure: Fix python error - msrest.exceptions.ValidationError.
 Parameter 'Deployment.properties' can not be None.
+  - na_cloudmanager_connector_azure: Fix wrong example on the document and update account_id is required field on deletion.

 ## 21.5.0